intel/QATzip/README.md

   platforms that have acceleration devices and non-accelerated platforms.
 * Provide streaming interface of compression and decompression to achieve better compression ratio and throughput for data sets that are submitted piecemeal.
-* Provide Async interface of compression and decompression to achieve lower latency and higher throughput.
-The async API holds a significant advantage when it comes to compressing and decompressing smaller data packets(below 64KB).
-By utilizing persistent polling threads and an event callback mechanism, it allows for higher device utilization, thereby increasing throughput and reducing latency.
+* Provide Async interface of compression and decompression in library to achieve lower latency and higher throughput(qzip utility don't suppport this feature).
+It's beneficial for fewer instances or smaller data packets(below 64KB).
+* Provide Latency sensitive mode, which should be utilized when the device is under significant load.
+This mode enables QATzip to offload part of the workload to the CPU, taking advantage of Intel's multi-core processors to achieve improved throughput and reduced latency under high-stress conditions.
 * 'qzip' utility supports compression from regular file, pipeline and block device.
 * For QATzip GZIP\* format, try hardware decompression first before switching to software decompression.
 * Enable adaptive polling mechanism to save CPU usage in stress mode.